Yes! As of 10th July 2021 Little Wandle Letters and Sounds Revised is a phonics programme validated by the Department for Education.

 With the above two steps sorted, your membership will be made live and you can start enjoying your Little Wandle Letters and Sounds Revised content!

-Please be aware that due to the high level of orders for Little Wandle readers and resources, it will take 5-7 working days from when the order is placed for orders to arrive.
-For the items listed above, it will be 5-7 working days from when the stock is delivered to Collins.
+Please be aware that due to the high level of orders for Little Wandle readers and resources, it will take 5-7 working days from when the order is placed for in stock items to arrive.

 We provide regular general updates on delivery times in this FAQs section.